zakkipuar23/Shipper_and_AWS_hackathon/README.md

 For more detail information, please read the pdf file with name "Shipperhack-Participants Brief"

 ### My role is a data scientist with task :
+- criticize business process and find a potential improvement.
 - created monitoring dashboard of put-away process by utilize AWS Quicksight
 - create machine learning model by utilize Amazon SageMaker